readbeyond/aeneas/wiki/INSTALL.md

 #### Manual Procedure Step 1: Create a parent folder for the installation

-Create a parent folder to contain the different programs and modules needed to run **aeneas**:
+Create a parent folder to contain the different programs and packages needed to run **aeneas**:

 1. Open Windows Explorer and navigate to the root of the `C:` drive.
 2. Create a new folder and name it `sync`.

-You will install the various programs and modules as subfolders of `C:\sync`, e.g. `C:\sync\eSpeak`, `C:\sync\FFmpeg`, `C:\sync\aeneas-1.5.0.3`, etc.
+You will install the various programs and packages as subfolders of `C:\sync`, e.g. `C:\sync\eSpeak`, `C:\sync\FFmpeg`, `C:\sync\aeneas-1.5.0.3`, etc.

 #### Manual Procedure Step 2: Install eSpeak